 Ngahue IV is a Hallberg-Rassy 53, which between 1992 and 1997 was the flagship in the HR range of yachts.
 Hallberg-Rassy Varvs AB is a leading Swedish boatyard, based in Ellös, just north of Gothenburg on the West coast of Sweden.
 The fascinating company history of Harry Hallberg and Christoph Rassy can be read on the HR website.
 The company is currently managed by Magnus Rassy, the son of Christoph Rassy.
 Magnus Rassy brings a passion and modern vision to the company's range of yachts which is truly unique and will certainly prolong Hallberg-Rassy's reputation as THE boat that everyone wants to own!
 Indeed, each year the leading German magazine Yacht publishes a readers' survey on their most desired sailing boat and Hallberg-Rassy for the last many, many years has come out tops!
 Mit Abstand, as the Germans would say!

 Hallberg-Rassy built 88 units of its HR53 model between 1992 and 2006.
 Ours is hull number 19, completed and launched in May 1995.
 Hallberg-Rassy updated the Previous Model HR53 web-page on the company site.
 Via this link you can find out much more about this model, see plans, photos and read a commentary from its designer, the well-known Argentinian naval architect Germán Frers.

 Ngahue IV was acquired by us - Marco & Laura (for more on us, see The Skippers' page) - during the winter of 2015/16.
 She was at that stage already a venerable lady of some 20 years of age.
-But as the bigger Hallberg-Rassies are generally built like tanks (dixit Carl Adams of Adams Boat Care, a Yard that specialises in refitting Swedish yachts and Hallberg-Rassies in particular and which is situated near Ellös), and our future boat had spent much of her life in the Baltic Sea, her age was of no real concern to us.
+But as the bigger Hallberg-Rassies are generally built like tanks (dixit Carl Adams of Adams Boat Care, a Yard that specialises in refitting Swedish yachts and Hallberg-Rassies in particular and which is situated not too far from Ellös), and our future boat had spent much of her life in the Baltic Sea, her age was of no real concern to us.
 Under the two previous owners, Ngahue IV was respectively called 'Christina' and 'Tabaluga' (the latter name being a green dragon in a children's television series on German TV).